Strategies for structuring and documenting data so that you, and others, can find and use it into the future.

 Wherever possible, you should use an existing controlled vocabulary.
 Even if you need to adapt or customise an existing standard, this is likely to be preferable to creating something from scratch.
 Agreeing on a controlled vocabulary and applying it consistently will make your documentation and metadata more valuable in terms of providing searchability and context for your data in the future and enabling it to be shared with other researchers in the same discipline.
 Keywords and tags can be easier to apply, but if researchers do not agree on their choice of terminology then the ability of the data to be found and used in future may be diminished.

-Digital file names can be important for identifying and finding digital files.
 You should develop file naming conventions early in a research project, and agree on these with colleagues and collaborators before data is created.

 Many software programmes enable the addition of structured metadata in the form of "Properties".
 Common pieces of metadata that can be added include title, author, organisation, subjects and keywords, and additional comments.